-- Send fundraising letters: this is our big fundraising project for November and December.
+- Send fundraising letters: this is one of our big fundraising projects!
 If you know 1 or 2 or 10 or 20 people with whom you think our work at Clapping Hands Farm would resonate, and who might like to support our scholarship program, please consider joining this effort!

 - Chief bottle washer: we need someone to pick up loaned water bottles, wash them really well, and return them clean.
 It would be ideal for this to be someone coming to Tuesday Art Camp who could do it every week.

 - Lost-and-found wrangler: we need someone to pick up a bin of lost-and-found lunch stuff, wash it all, and take it to a donation site.
 It would be awesome for this person to be on call for this duty on an occasional basis, but we particularly need it right now!

 - Firewood brigade: we need to fill our wood shed with firewood for our winter art classes upstairs.
 This involves dragging branches out of the woods, throwing cut wood into the truck, and stacking it in the wood shed.
 If you have a CHAIN SAW, we could sure use you!
 A team of 4 people, one with a chain saw, can get a lot done in a few hours.

 - Clean and organize at the farm: meet Louise or Mardi at the farm to deal with the piles and messes in various places!
 This involves lots of sorting, dispatching stuff to the dump or other locations, cleaning, and putting stuff away.

 - Test projects: Louise has projects she would like to test for art camp during the month of December.
 She’s working from two books—one called Duct Tape Engineering, the other about making baskets and containers out of recycled materials.
 Picture painting corrugated cardboard, then cutting it into strips and making a large laundry-sized basket out of the colorful strips!